gmetais/RealSmartUserMonitoring/README.md

 Real Smart User Monitoring
 ==========================

-Traditional Real User Monitoring?
+Traditional real user monitoring?
 Please no!
 Who cares about the average server response time?
 We want more, we want smarter data.